Latent Space Smoothing for Individually Fair Representations: Experiments

-The following setup is used for all experiments, unless stated otherwise.
-We use images of size $64 64$, and for each dataset we pretrain a Glow model $G$ with $4$ blocks of $32$ flows, using an open-source PyTorch~\citep{paszke2019pytorch} implementation~\citep{seonghyeon2020glow}.
-We set $\epsilon = 1$ such that $\simseti$ contains realistic high-quality reconstructions.
-Thus, similarity specification used to enforce individual fairness is determined by the generative model $G$ and radius $\epsilon$.
-We use ResNet-18~\citep{he2015deep} for the LASSI encoder $\lcifrenc$ with its final fully-connected layer replaced by zero mean and unit variance normalization ensuring that all components of the output of $\lcifrenc$ are in the same range when Gaussian noise is added during smoothing.
-We use a linear classifier $\lcifrclf$ for predicting the target label.
+\textbf{Experimental setup} {} The following setup is used for all experiments, unless stated otherwise.
+We use images of size $64 64$, and for each dataset pretrain a Glow model $G$ with $4$ blocks of $32$ flows, using an open-source PyTorch~\cite{paszke2019pytorch} implementation~\cite{seonghyeon2020glow}.
+We use $\attrvec = \vz_{G, pos} - \vz_{G, neg}$ and set $\epsilon = 1$ such that $\simseti$ contains realistic high-quality reconstructions (confirmed by manual inspection).
+Thus, the similarity specification (\cref{sec:similarity}) for enforcing individual fairness is determined by $G$ and the radius $\epsilon$.
+We implement the representation $\lassi$ as a fully-connected network that propagates Glow's latent code of an input $\inputpoint$ through two hidden layers of sizes 2048 and 1024, mapping to a 512-dimensional space.
+The final layer applies zero mean and unit variance normalization ensuring that all components of $\lassi$'s output are in the same range when Gaussian noise is added during smoothing.
+A linear classifier $\consumer$ is used for predicting the target label.